-All this makes connecting with locals genuinely more difficult.
-And, if I am, to be honest, connecting with locals is one of the highlights of visiting Alaska.
+Because of the summer crowds, most locals avoid downtown areas.
+When they venture into the more popular areas, they are often working and a bit stressed by the overtourism or cranky because their parking space was taken.
+We love tourists, we really do, just sometimes having thousands of them in one place at one time is a bit much.
+All this makes connecting with locals genuinely more difficult – and, if I am to be honest, connecting with locals is one of the highlights of visiting Alaska.
 I always say the people here are authentic versions of themselves without conforming to society.
-So, visiting in the winter, when people are happy to see outsiders and visitors, ensure you will have some great connections with the locals.
-Head to a bar like Darwins and strike up a conversation with the regular local characters and find out what life is really like during the long dark winters.
+So, visiting in the winter ensures you will have more genuine connections with the locals.
+Head to a bar like Darwins, start a conversation with the local characters and find out what life is like during the long dark winters.

 6. Support a Sustainable Economy

-Continuing my theme of diffusing mass over-tourism contributed by the summer cruise ships, let’s talk about supporting a year-round sustainable economy in Alaska.
+Continuing my theme of diffusing mass over-tourism from the summer cruise ships, let’s talk about supporting a year-round sustainable economy in Alaska.
 Many businesses shut their doors in the winter, laying off hundreds, if not thousands of employees.
-The restaurant my sister works at drastically cuts back hours, making her budget much tighter in the winter.
-The businesses that do say open to provide stable work for full-time employees, such as Denali Brewing + Spirits Company in Talkeeta, don’t make a profit in the winter.
-Every penny you spend in the winter ensure more businesses can stay open and more locals have the income to provide for themselves and their family.
-So, head to Talkeetna and visit the Denali Brewing tap room and drink to stay warm and support the economy!
+Many of these businesses that close aren’t owned by year-long Alaskans, and many spend their winters down south.
+My sister’s restaurant drastically cuts back hours, making her budget much tighter in the winter, but during the summer, she works non-stop.
+This boom or bust cycle leads to burnout.
+The businesses that do say open to provide stable work for full-time employees, such as Denali Brewing + Spirits Company in Talkeetna, don’t make a profit in the winter.
+Still, they do it to keep the economy running.

 7. See Glaciers up Close